jhpyle/docassemble/_docs/roles.md

 ---
 {% endhighlight %}

-Here, we set the `default role` to organizer.
+Here, we set the `default role` to `organizer`.
 This simply means that questions in the interview that do not have a `role` specified will require the `organizer` role.